-Requests for active disclosure should provide the identity of the person or entity on whose behalf the request is made.
-This assists Forestry Tasmania to make an informed decision regarding:
+Requests for Active Disclosure must provide the identity of the person or entity on whose behalf the request is made.
+This assists Sustainable Timber Tasmania to make an informed decision regarding:

 - whether the information requested is the personal information of the requestor; and - the level of assistance the requestor may require to find, interpret or understand the information provided; and - the provision of the information requested.